-It’s 10 years since one of the UK’s most acclaimed street artists Ben Eine first painted letters on a 21m long wall in Old Street with the simple message "Change" in association with anti-knife crime charity the Flavasum Trust in memory of Tom-Louis Easton and other victims of knife crime.
+It’s 10 years since Ben Eine painted letters on a wall in Old Street with the simple message "Change" in association with anti-knife crime charity the Flavasum Trust in memory of Tom-Louis Easton and other victims of knife crime.

 Over the past decade, the words on the wall, written in Eine’s instantly recognisable signature font have changed – cryptic one-word messages linked to knife crime and the good work the Trust does – Create, Worth More and Engaging were to follow.
 This week, however, as further grim statistics surface in the media, Ben unveils a huge new artwork which shouts the message loud and clear for all passing by to see – Stop Knife Crime.